Best 2-Person Inflatable Kayak Australia 2025

 Packed Size - 90x55x40cm

-Cons - Cramped and has no firm surfaces
+Cons - Cramped cockpit, no footrests

 Intex Explorer K2